Knosper/dataManager/README.md

-# My Dear ImGui Project early state
+# My Dear ImGui Gui Project early state

-This project is my example of using Dear ImGui in a C++ project to create a interactive GUI.
-It is designed as a starting point for anyone looking to integrate Dear ImGui into their C++ applications.
+This project is a scanner in a C++ project to create a interactive GUI.

 https://github.com/ocornut/imgui